ericmoritz/async-compare/README.md

+**WARNING**: Repeatedly running this will DOS Reddit, Posting this to Hacker News will DDOS Reddit

 This is a comparison of implementations of the same task in the various platform.

 The goal is to demostrate the ability to express the task at hand.